Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • A domestic insurer is one that has been formed under the laws of the state of Minnesota.

-• And a foreign insurer is one that has been formed under the laws of any state, district, territory, or commonwealth of the United States other than the state of Minnesota.
+• foreign insurer is one formed under the laws of any state, district, territory, or commonwealth of the United States other than the state of Minnesota.

-Both types of insurers must adhere to the laws that govern car insurance providers in the North Star State no matter where they are formed so a choice between one or the other is a personal one for you.
+Both types of insurers must adhere to the laws that govern car insurance providers in the North Star State, no matter where they are formed, so the choice between one or the other is a personal one.

 Trying to navigate your way through all of the laws that govern car insurance in the North Star State can be a confusing and frustrating task.
 Attempting to understand just which laws apply to who after an accident can complicate things even more.